Home Topics Service Level Agreement What is an SLA (service level agreement)?

 Minimize risk

 The SLA process offers an opportunity to be proactive with risk management.
-The process identifies potential risks and threats ahead of time, and helps develop plans to avoid or mitigate such issues.
-Organizations can improve service delivery and response times, create stronger contingency plans, and bolster their overall risk management strategy.
+The process identifies potential risks and threats ahead of time, and it helps business stakeholders develop plans to avoid or mitigate such issues.
+Organizations can improve service delivery and response times, create stronger contingency plans and bolster their overall risk management strategy.

 Related solutions